microsoft/health-architectures/Postman/README.md

 17. Type in your name or username, highlight it, and click **Select**.
 18. Under **Review + assign**, click **Review + assign**.
 19. Give the Postman application registration the **FHIR Data Contributor** role for FHIR-Proxy (repeat #13-18 for Postman).

+For more information on assigning user/app roles, see [Configure Azure RBAC for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/configure-azure-rbac).

 ## Step 3 - Import environment and collection files into Postman